Novak Djokovic defeats David Goffin to reach Wimbledon semi-finals

 Djokovic saved two break points in his second service game of the match but Goffin was rewarded for his early consistency from the baseline as he sealed the first break in the seventh game.

-But he responded immediately as he broke back in the next game before sealing the first set with a second consecutive break of serve as Goffin began to commit some unforced errors.
+But he responded immediately as he broke back in the next game before sealing the first set with a second consecutive break of serve as 21st seed Goffin began to commit some unforced errors.

 The second set was one-way traffic as the 15-time Grand Slam champion's relentless consistency and accuracy from the baseline, coupled with his effectiveness at the net, saw him break Goffin three further times.